 - Heat some olive oil in a wide deep pan and gently fry the onion, celery and garlic until translucent but not brown.

 - Add the rice, stir for 2-3 minutes until it absorbs some of the oil.
+Add the white wine and stir until fully absorbed by the rice.

 - Begin to add the stock a little at a time, stir, and repeat when the stock has been mostly absorbed by the rice.
 After around 15-20 minutes it should be cooked.
 Add the chopped beetroot and puree towards the end of cooking.
 Aim for a reasonably fluid consistency.
 Adjust the seasoning.